Cricket-Pakistan fast bowlers Afridi, Naseem put Australia in trouble | Sports-Games

 After their shaky start, it was opener Usman Khawaja who led Australia's fightback with a resilient 91, adding to scores of 97, 160 and 44 not out in his last three innings in his country of birth.
 The left-handed Khawaja, who added 136 for the third wicket with Smith, appeared set for his 12th test hundred before Pakistan captain Babar Azam completed a one-handed catch at slip off spinner Sajid Khan.

+Khawaja said some deliveries from the spinners were already gripping and turning and he felt a first-innings total of close to 350 would be good for Australia.
+"This one (wicket) is probably some of the toughest to score runs on," the 35-year-old told reporters, adding that he physically struggled during his knock on a hot day.

-FIRST LAHORE TEST SINCE 2009 ATTACK Smith, Australia's batting mainstay, was out leg before for 59 after completing his third successive half-century.
+FIRST LAHORE TEST SINCE 2009 ATTACK Smith, Australia's batting mainstay, completed his third successive half-century before he was out leg before wicket to a straight delivery from Naseem.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)